facebook/rocksdb/INSTALL.md

       command line flags processing.
 You can compile rocksdb library even if you don't have gflags installed.

+* If you wish to build the RocksJava static target, then cmake is required for building Snappy.

 ## Supported platforms

 * **Linux - Ubuntu**